outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

         3.  #  rm -r ~/.config/Thunar
 45. [deprecated, replaced by method in fstab]

-    <s> When you get into the xfce desktop, you may found many unnecessary disk icons on the desktop or thunar sidebar.
+    When you get into the xfce desktop, you may found many unnecessary disk icons on the desktop or thunar sidebar.
 It's annoying.
 Use `udev, udisks` utility.

     1. # nano -w /etc/udev/rules.d/99-hide-disks.rules
     2. put the following code: